dlarue/ESP-1ch-Gateway-v3.0/README.md

 ##Features

+New features in version 3.3.0 (January 1, 2017)):

+- Redesign o fthe Webserver interface
+- Use of the SPIFFS filesystem to store SSID, Frequency, Spreading Factor and Framecounter to survice reboots and resets of the ESP8266
+- Possibility to set the Spreading Factor dynamically throug the web interface
+- Possibility to set the Frequency in the web interface
+- Reset the Framecounter in te webinterface

 New features in version 3.2.2 (December 29, 2016)):

 - Repair the situation where WIFIMANAGER was set to 0 in the ESP-sc-gway.h file.
 The sketch would not compile which is now repaired